-The plastic water bottle recycle is the only craft project in the bunch.
+The plastic water bottle recycle was fun.
 I spray painted the bottles with bright yellow paint and bundled them up with the pretty ribbon.
 The flower twigs finished the look.
 You would not believe how many people went crazy over painting water bottles.
 Some even commented on the fact that I wasn’t being environmentally friendly by drinking bottled water.

 This makeover was for a client.
 It was her piece of furniture and she wanted it painted.
 The antique dresser was in pretty good shape and I got a lot of flack for painting it.
-I just give the client what they want.
-Personally I didn’t mind painting it but I wouldn’t have chose the hardware the client did.
-I would have went with something more in style with the antique dresser.
+I give the client what they want.
+Personally, I didn’t mind painting it but I wouldn’t have chosen the hardware the client did.
+I would have gone with something more in style with the antique dresser.

 This project surprised me.
 I thought everyone would like it ….no.
 I don’t think it was that they didn’t like it as much as they wanted to see something on the back of the chair.
 That is a big black blank space!
 Read the original post to see what I used to cover the chair seat.

 The desk is a project from 2012.
 My photography skills back then were definitely lacking.
 This photo was taken at the shop where I have my booth.
 I heavily distressed the white drawer fronts using an electric sander.
+I do admit after looking back at this piece that the distressing with the sander was not good.
+The paint has weird chopping marks from using the sander.
 It may be too distressed for some.

 If you are a regular here, you’ve probably seen this piece more than once.
 I still love it.
 I wish I had the dresser….. but I sold it.
 One thing I would have done differently is to put the dresser in front of a solid backdrop.
 Another photography mistake.
 Also, all of the furniture looks different in person.
 At least to me.
 I see the furniture and I look at the photos and the visual is just not the same.
 Do you know what I’m talking about?